Learning Arabic as an Expat in Middle East, A Survival Guide

 Here's the good news:

-You don’t need to be fluent to survive or thrive in Middle Eastern Countries.
+You don't need to be fluent to survive or thrive in Middle East.
+You just need to get by comfortably, and that's totally doable.

 Focus on learning: